hklages/node-red-contrib-sonos-plus/README.md

 ## NEWS

-- Usage of nodes "Control Player", "Get Status", "Manage Radio" are depreciated.
-Please use node "Universal"

-- Usage of "msg.topic" is depreciated in "Universal node" and "My Sonos" node.
-Please use the descriptive property - see help.
+C A U T I O N:  M A J O R   C H A N G E  -  S E E  CHANGELOG.md

+For the new nodes "Universal", "My Sonos" I now follow the Node-RED default: msg.payload holds the change (on/off, uri, new volume, ... ). msg.cmd holds the command.
+You can change to old mode with "compatiblity" tic box in combination with command "using msg"

+- "Universal" node now supports selecting the command and includes all commands from "Control Player, "Get Status", "Manage Radio" and almost all from "Manage Queue"

 - New "Universal" node allows usage of SONOS player names (room names) and makes group handling much easier.

-- All commands from "Control Player" and "Get Status" are now available in "Universal" - some are renamed - see help

-- "My Sonos" node: new command export.item works together with Universal node command play.export
+- Usage of nodes "Control Player", "Get Status", "Manage Radio", "Manage Queue" is depreciated.
+Please use nodes "Universal", "My Sonos".

+- Please use msg.payload for the changes (on/off, uri, volume, ...) and msg.cmd for the command (and not msg.topic for changes and msg.payload for command)

 ## Installation